 Psychologists have noticed that people cannot adequately estimate the probability of events that happen pretty rarely.
 For example, we can hardly imagine the odds of becoming a shark attack victim or dying struck by lightning.

-An interesting experiment was carried out by Daniel Kahneman, an Israeli-American psychologist, who was awarded the 2002 Nobel Memorial Prize in Economic Sciences for his research concerning psychological techniques in the financial world.
-The study was designed to demonstrate the irrationality of making low-probability decisions.
+Daniel Kahneman, an Israeli-American psychologist who was awarded the 2002 Nobel Memorial Prize in Economic Sciences for his research on psychological techniques in the financial world, carried out an interesting experiment to demonstrate the irrationality of making low-probability decisions.

 Two groups of randomly selected U.S. citizens who were going to visit Europe were chosen for the experiment.
 Two types of insurance were offered to them.